-African consumer products industry rides out uncertainty Bookmark has been added
+African consumer products industry rides out uncertainty has been saved

 African consumer products industry rides out uncertainty